mbodm/cdis/README.md

 The tool itself should be rather self-explanatory.
 Just use the `--cap` argument to see which VCP60 values your display supports.
 Each VCP60 value represents one physical input source of your display.
 Either you just test each VCP60 value (by using the `--set` argument), or you take a look into your display's user manual, to find out which VCP60 value corresponds to which physical input source.
 By using the `--get` argument you can see which VCP60 value (and therefore the corresponding input source) is currently active.

-### Any additional suggestions?
+### Fine, anything else?

-A personal suggestion or "_How to switch the input source by using the keyboard?_" (this is how i use the tool):
+"_How to switch the input source by using the keyboard?_"

+A quick personal suggestion (this is how i use the tool):

 Since `cdis.exe` is a CLI tool, you can use it in scripts and shortcuts.
 Personally, i created myself 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
 One for each of my 2 other computers.
 For each Windows Desktop shortcut i defined a keyboard hotkey (right-click and select "Properties").
 In example, something like "SHIFT+ALT+LEFTARROW".
 This way i just need to press those keys on the keyboard, to quickly switch to another computer.
 Hint: You can also pin Windows Desktop shortcuts to "Start" or the Windows TaskBar.